Akuma (Street Fighter): Other video games

 Akuma appears as a special guest character in Tekken 7.
 In the game's story, he seeks to repay a debt to Kazumi Mishima for saving his life from an unknown critical situation, who asks him to kill her husband Heihachi and his son Kazuya for her if she dies.
 When Heihachi is finally dead for good at the hands of Kazuya, he is Akuma's only target left.
 Similar to his appearances in the Street Fighter series, Akuma replaces Kazumi as a secret arcade mode final boss if certain conditions are met.
-Akuma was originally planned to be the only guest character for Tekken 7, due to Katsuhiro Harada and Michael Murray saying they both don't really like the guest characters because it throws off the Tekken world and setting.
-However, Murray also explained that Akuma was a great fit and that there is a chance for more guests in the future.
-Tekken 7 started getting three more guest characters: Geese Howard from SNK's Fatal Fury fighting game series in November 2017, Noctis Lucis Caelum from Final Fantasy XV in March 2018, and Negan Smith from The Walking Dead in February 2019.
-Akuma also appears as an unlockable guest character on Tekken Mobile.

 He also appears in Namco × Capcom.
 He appears as both a playable character and one of the final boss characters in the crossover fighting game Street Fighter X Tekken.
 Akuma also appears in the fighting video game Street Fighter X Mega Man, as a hidden boss.
 Akuma also appears in Super Puzzle Fighter II Turbo as the final boss, Super Gem Fighter Mini Mix (known as Pocket Fighter in Japan) as an unlockable character, and in the Japanese console version of Cyberbots: Full Metal Madness as a mecha named "Zero Gouki".
 He is featured in a DLC episode of the action video game Asura's Wrath, alongside Ryu as an opponent.
 In Super Smash Bros.
 Ultimate, Akuma appears as a "spirit"; a type of collectible item that can be used to enhance the abilities of playable characters.
-Akuma also appears in Capcom's collaboration in Monster Hunter Rise.
+Akuma also appears in Capcom's collaboration in Monster Hunter Rise and Monster Hunter Wilds.
 Akuma also appears as a "crossover" character in Brawlhalla with mirrored abilities of Val.

 Other media

+Live-action

-Akuma made cameo appearances in Street Fighter II: The Animated Movie and in the Japanese TV series Street Fighter II V. Actor and martial artist Joey Ansah played Akuma in the short film Street Fighter: Legacy.
+Actor and martial artist Joey Ansah played Akuma in the short film Street Fighter: Legacy.
 Akuma also appears in Street Fighter: Assassin's Fist, an online series by Capcom and the creators of Street Fighter: Legacy with Ansah reprised his role from Legacy and Gaku Space as Young Gouki.
 In Assassin's Fist, both of Akuma's names are used; Akuma being the moniker Gouki had assumed after the Satsui no Hado took him over completely.
 Both Ansah and Space will return for the second season titled Street Fighter: World Warrior.
+In May 2025, WWE wrestler Roman Reigns entered negotiations to portray Akuma in the upcoming live-action Street Fighter film co-produced by Legendary Entertainment and Capcom, and had officially been cast in the role by July.